ZimNovich/mxn-jsx-transpiler/README.md

 - ~6.1kb size
 - ~2.5kb minified + gzipped

+> Transpilers are also known as source-to-source compilers.
+They take in a source code file and convert it to another source code file in some other language or a different version of the same language.

 ## Usage

 We suggest you to load the module via `require` until the stabilization of ES modules in Node.js: